James Harry Lacey: After 1940

 Lacey's final award for outstanding service during 1940 was a Mention in Despatches announced on 1 January 1941.
 Lacey was commissioned a pilot officer (on probation) on 25 January 1941 (seniority from 15 January) and promoted to acting flight lieutenant in June.
 On 10 July 1941, as "A" flight commander, he shot down a Bf 109 and damaged another a few days later on 14 July.
 On 17 July, he claimed a Heinkel He 59 seaplane shot down and on 24 July, two Bf 109s (by causing them to collide).
 He was posted away from combat operations during August 1941, serving as a flight instructor with No. 57 Operational Training Unit.
 He was promoted to war substantive flying officer on 22 September.

 During March 1942, Lacey joined No. 602 Squadron, based at Kenley flying the Spitfire Mk V and by 24 March had claimed a Fw 190 as damaged.
 He damaged another Fw 190 on 25 April 1942 before a posting to No. 81 Group as a tactics officer.
 Promoted to war substantive flight lieutenant on 27 August, in November he was posted as Chief Instructor at the No. 1 Special Attack Instructors School, Milfield.

 In March 1943, Lacey was posted to No. 20 Squadron, Kaylan in India before joining 1572 Gunnery Flight in July of the same year to convert from Blenheims to Hurricanes and then to Republic P-47 Thunderbolts.
 He stayed in India, being posted to command No. 155 Squadron flying the Spitfire VIII in November 1944 and then as commanding officer of No. 17 Squadron later that month.
 While based in India, Lacey claimed his last aircraft on 19 February 1945, shooting down a Japanese Army Air Force Nakajima Ki 43 "Oscar" with only nine 20mm cannon rounds.

 Lacey was one of the few RAF pilots on operational duties on both the opening and closing day of the war.
 His final tally was 28 confirmed, four probables and nine damaged.

 Postwar

 After the war was over, Lacey went to Japan with No. 17 Squadron, becoming the first Spitfire pilot to fly over Japan on 30 April 1946.
 He returned to the UK in May 1946.
-He received a permanent commission in the rank of flight lieutenant on 8 December 1948 (seniority from 1 September 1945), and retired from the RAF on 5 March 1967 as a flight lieutenant; he retained the rank of squadron leader.
+He received a permanent commission in the rank of flight lieutenant on 8 December 1948 (seniority from 1 September 1945).
+Lacey subsequently flew Vampires from RAF Odiham, and was a fighter controller at RAF Kuching and RAF Labuan in Borneo.

+He retired from the RAF on 5 March 1967 as a flight lieutenant; he retained the rank of squadron leader.